Resource Jan 22, 2025

 Acadia Visibility

-There are 156 national parks and wilderness areas designated under the Clean Air Act as “Class 1 areas,” meaning they have some of the highest levels of air quality protection in the country.
-However, most national park sites are still experiencing poor air quality and diminished visibility.
+There are 156 national parks and wilderness areas designated under the Clean Air Act as “Class 1 areas,” meaning they have specific air quality protections.
+However, most national parks experience poor air quality and diminished visibility from industrial facilities, coal-fired power plants and vehicle pollution.

 The Regional Haze Rule is intended to cut pollution harming skies in these special places.
 Every ten years, each state must develop a plan to reduce haze-causing emissions from pollution sources within their state.
 The state agencies then send these plans to the U.S. Environmental Protection Agency (EPA) for approval or disapproval.